Ilan12346-maya/AdrenoToolsDrivers_termux/README.md

 # AdrenoToolsDrivers_termux

-This project is an try to use proprietary Adreno Vulkan driver blobs in termux like libadrenotools for other apps
+This project is an poc to use proprietary Adreno Vulkan driver blobs in termux like libadrenotools for other apps

 ### Dependencies